 This season, soprano Margaret Ozaki Graves premieres in WEST SIDE STORY with Boulder Philharmonic.
 Most recent engagements include the title role in Ricky Ian Gordon's ORPHEUS & EURIDICE, Mahler's SYMPHONY NO. 4 and Mozart's MASS IN C MAJOR, K 337.
 Since 2016, she has debuted at Lyric Opera of Chicago, Opera Steamboat and Arizona Opera, made concert premieres with Colorado Springs Philharmonic, Aurora Symphony, Lone Tree Arts Center and appeared with the Colorado Music Festival and the Denver Municipal Band.
-She performs frequently with Central City Opera Ensemble, Denver Art Song Project and Opera on Tap Colorado.
+She performs frequently as a Central City Opera Touring Artist, Denver Art Song Project guest artist and Opera on Tap Colorado co-manager.

 Margaret recently debuted with Colorado Springs Philharmonic in Grieg's PEER GYNT, with Denver Opera Collective as Lauretta in GIANNI SCHICCHI and with Denver Art Song Project and the Boxwood Ensemble at Collab'17 in Jennifer Higdon's vocal chamber work LOVE SWEET.
 With Central City Opera Ensemble, she has appeared as soprano soloist in THE MESSIAH (in collaboration with Boulder Philharmonic and St. Luke's Performing Arts Academy), toured as soloist with Inside the Orchestra's Tiny Tots programs and presented Opera on the Go and Opera Outside the Box performances in Central City and across the Denver Metro area.
 Most recently with Opera on Tap Colorado, Margaret played Barb in the regional premiere performances of Anne Phillips' PLOTS and sang in Douglas Moore's GALLANTRY and a touring production of SUOR ANGELICA.